This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Number 11

-Logan Pass on Going-to-the-Sun Road - Mile Marker 32
+Logan Pass - Mile Marker 32

 Logan Pass is the highest point reachable by a vehicle on the Going-to-the-Sun Road.
 It sits at an elevation of 6,646 feet.